NixOS/nix/src/nix/show-derivation.md

 derivations, and whose values are a JSON object with the following
 fields:

+* `name`: The name of the derivation.
+This is used when calculating the store paths of the derivation's outputs.

 * `outputs`: Information about the output paths of the derivation.
 This is a JSON object with one member per output, where the key is the output name and the value is a JSON object with these